Feroz Khan (actor): Legacy

-Death and funeral
+Illness, death and funeral

-Feroz Khan died of lung cancer on 27 April 2009 at the age of 69.
+Right after success of his son Fardeen's movie No Entry, Khan invited Anees Bazmee for dinner, who convinced him to do Welcome.
+During the meeting, Khan displayed signs of lung cancer but kept it to himself then and during the shoot, which was revealed by Bazmee in an interview in 2024.

+Khan died of lung cancer on 27 April 2009.
 He was undergoing treatment at Breach Candy hospital in Mumbai, but expressed his desire to visit his farmhouse in Bangalore.
 Accordingly, he was brought here, where he died at around 1 a.m.

 He was buried in Bangalore near his mother's grave at Hosur Road Shia Kabristan.